-Form 720 has 3 parts.
+Form 720 has 3 parts and 3 schedules.

 - Part I consists of excise taxes generally required to be deposited (see Payment of Taxes, later). - Part II consists of excise taxes that are not required to be deposited. - Part III is used to figure your tax liability for the quarter and the amount of any balance due or overpayment. - Schedule A, Excise Tax Liability, is used to record your net tax liability for each semimonthly period in a quarter.
 Complete it if you have an entry in Part I. - Schedule C, Claims, is used to make claims.
-However, Schedule C can only be used if you are reporting a liability in Part I or Part II.
+However, Schedule C can only be used if you are reporting a liability in Part I or Part II. - Schedule T, Two-Party Exchange Information Reporting, is used to report certain exchanges of taxable fuel before or in connection with the removal at the terminal rack.